Angie Rebecchi: Development

 Baker was one of over twenty actors who reprised their roles for the serial's final episodes, following its cancellation.
 Baker's return scenes were broadcast on 14 July in the UK and 21 July 2022 in Australia, as she returns for Toadie's engagement party.
 Angie takes an instant dislike to Toadie's fiancée Melanie Pearson (Lucinda Cowden).
 During the party, Angie makes several "digs" at Melanie, leading Melanie to yell at her.
 Toadie then asks Angie to leave the party.
+Angie later apologises.
+Baker made a surprise return to the serial as Angie in 2023 during the serial's reboot episode premiere.
+She returns to support Toadie in her wedding to Terese Willis (Rebekah Elmaloglou).
+Her return was kept secret up to the episode's broadcast in order to cover Terese and Toadie's marriage.